perladvent/perldotcom/content/article/quoting-the-shell.md

 	}
 ```

-Even though I know intellectually that this won't work, I wrote it that way anyway because it's easy.
-We tend to write the easiest thing first even though we know it will have problems later.
-Some people call this [technical debt](https://www.martinfowler.com/bliki/TechnicalDebt.html); I call it being lazy.
-And, we all do it.
+Even though I know intellectually that this won't work, I wrote it that way initially because it's easy.
+I took a shortcut and it ended up biting.
 When I run my program, some of the calls have problems:

 ```
 $ perl shellwords.pl *